 1. A statement concerning the basis of the grievance that specifies the specific College rule, regulation, policy, or procedure that has allegedly been violated, inequitably applied, or misinterpreted.

-2. The attempts made to solve the grievance through immediate supervisors, Employee Relations Assistance, and/or informal mediation.
+2. The attempts made to solve the grievance through the Unit Administrative chain and/or informal mediation.

 3. The results of those attempts.